Masmiseim36/nxpSDK/boards/evkmimxrt1040/edgefast_bluetooth_examples/shell/readme.md

 2. This example acting as MSE doesn't support all application parameters and only supports to parse/send the part of application parameters from/to MCE.
 3. This example acting as MSE is based on FatFs RAM disk.
 There is a limited memory to store the incoming message from MCE.

+## HCI command concurrency test
+Before run shell project, please set the following macros and rebuild shell project:
+- CONFIG_BT_HCI_TEST = 1
+- DEBUG_CONSOLE_TX_RELIABLE_ENABLE = 1
+1. Initialize the Host, press "bt.init",
+2. Press "bt.hci_test" to run hci command concurrency test, bellow message will not be printed:
+   HCI command concurrency test start.
+   High_task READ_SUPPORTED_COMMANDS Start
+   low_task READ_LOCAL_FEATURES Start
+   High_task READ_SUPPORTED_COMMANDS Done
+   High_task READ_LOCAL_FEATURES Start
+   ......
+3. Make sure all commands are successfully transmitted to the controller without any of them being lost or overwritten.

+## Running ATT msg is processed before the ATT is initialized test case.
+Before run shell project, please set the following macros and rebuild shell project:
+- CONFIG_BT_ATT_TEST = 1
+1. Initialize the Host, press "bt.init",
+2. Advertising, press "bt.advertise on",
+3. After the connection is established, bellow message will not be printed:
+   @bt> ATT request received
+   Connected: F4:60:E2:88:6D:5B (public)
+   ATT request start process......
+4. There is an "ATT request received" message before the "Connected" message and an "ATT request start process" message after it, also make sure there is no disconnection happening.

+## BR+BLE testes
+Notes: The nRF Connect APP can be used to create BLE connection for the follow BLE connection.

+- BLE is derived from br/edr (tested with Phone)
+  - use the "prj-br-ble-conns.conf" config file to build the shell demo and run.
+  - bt.init
+  - bt.clear all
+  - a2dp.register_sink_ep 1
+  - br.pscan on
+  - br.iscan on
+  - bt.advertise on
+  - Scan and connect to the br/edr from Phone, verify that the paring is triggered.
+  - connect to the ble from Phone, and verify that the BLE doesn't trigger pairing and security success.
+  - clear the keys in the Phone
+  - Scan and connect to the br/edr from Phone again, verify that the paring is triggered.
+  - connect to the ble from Phone, and verify that the BLE doesn't trigger pairing and security success.
+  - Power down DUT and power up again, and do the same shell cmds initialization.
+  - input bt.bond to check whether the bond information exist.
+  - Scan and connect to the br/edr from Phone again, verify that the paring is not triggered.
+  - connect to the ble from Phone, and verify that the BLE doesn't trigger pairing and security success.
+  - execute `bt.clear all` on one side.
+  - connect to the ble from Phone, and verify that the BLE security fail with "key miss".
+- BLE is derived from br/edr (board to board)
+  - use the "prj-br-ble-conns.conf" config file to build the shell demo and run.
+    - bt.init
+    - bt.clear all
+    - bt.auth status
+    - a2dp.register_sink_ep 1
+    - br.pscan on
+    - br.iscan on
+    - bt.advertise on
+  - execute the follow shell cmds on the board A.
+    - bt.init
+    - bt.clear all
+    - bt.auth status
+    - a2dp.register_source_ep 1
+  - Scan and connect to the br/edr from A to B, execute `a2dp.connect` on A, verify that the paring is triggered.
+  - connect to the ble from A to B, and verify that the BLE doesn't trigger pairing and security success.
+  - clear the keys in the A
+  - Scan and connect to the br/edr from Phone from A to B again, verify that the paring is triggered.
+  - connect to the ble from A to B, execute `bt.security 2` on A, verify that the BLE doesn't trigger pairing and security success.
+  - Power down DUT and power up again, and do the same shell cmds initialization.
+  - input bt.bond to check whether the bond information exist.
+  - Scan and connect to the br/edr from A to B again, verify that the paring is not triggered.
+  - connect to the ble from A to B, execute `bt.security 2` on A, verify that the BLE doesn't trigger pairing and security success.
+  - execute `bt.clear all` on one side.
+  - connect to the ble from A to B, execute `bt.security 2` on A, verify that the BLE security fail with "key miss".
+- BR is derived from BLE  (tested with Phone)
+  - use the "prj-br-ble-conns.conf" config file to build the shell demo and run.
+  - bt.init
+  - bt.clear all
+  - a2dp.register_sink_ep 1
+  - br.pscan on
+  - br.iscan on
+  - bt.advertise on
+  - connect to the ble from Phone, and pair.
+  - Connect br/edr from Phone.
+  - Connect br/edr from DUT: If the Phone side can't find the br/edr device to click to connect, input br.discovery on to find the Phone, then br.connect xx:xx:xx:xx:xx:xx to connect with the Phone, then a2dp.connect to connect a2dp.
+  - verify that the br/edr doesn't trigger pairing and security success.
+  - clear the keys in the Phone
+  - connect to the ble from Phone, and pair again.
+  - Connect br/edr from Phone: Scan and connect to the br/edr from Phone again,
+  - Connect br/edr from DUT: If the Phone side can't find the br/edr device to click to connect, input br.discovery on to find the Phone, then br.connect xx:xx:xx:xx:xx:xx to connect with the Phone, then a2dp.connect to connect a2dp.
+  - verify that the br/edr doesn't trigger pairing and security success again.
+  - Power down DUT and power up again, and do the same shell cmds initialization.
+  - input bt.bond to check whether the bond information exist.
+  - connect to the ble from Phone, and pair again, verify that the paring is not triggered.
+  - Connect br/edr from Phone: Scan and connect to the br/edr from Phone again,
+  - Connect br/edr from DUT: If the Phone side can't find the br/edr device to click to connect, input br.discovery on to find the Phone, then br.connect xx:xx:xx:xx:xx:xx to connect with the Phone, then a2dp.connect to connect a2dp.
+  - bt.clear all
+  - connect to the ble from Phone, and verify that the BLE security fail.
+- BR is derived from BLE  (board to board)
+  - use the "prj-br-ble-conns.conf" config file to build the shell demo and run.
+  - use the "prj-br-ble-conns.conf" config file to build the shell demo and run.
+    - bt.init
+    - bt.clear all
+    - bt.auth status
+    - a2dp.register_sink_ep 1
+    - br.pscan on
+    - br.iscan on
+    - bt.advertise on
+  - execute the follow shell cmds on the board A.
+    - bt.init
+    - bt.clear all
+    - bt.auth status
+    - a2dp.register_source_ep 1
+  - connect to the ble from A to B, and pair (bt.security 2).
+  - Connect br/edr from A to B.
+  - execute `a2dp.connect` on A to connect a2dp.
+  - verify that the br/edr doesn't trigger pairing and security success.
+  - clear the keys in the A.
+  - connect to the ble from Phone, and pair again (bt.security 2).
+  - Connect br/edr from A to B.
+  - execute `a2dp.connect` on A to connect a2dp.
+  - verify that the br/edr doesn't trigger pairing and security success again.
+  - Power down DUT and power up again, and do the same shell cmds initialization.
+  - input bt.bond to check whether the bond information exist.
+  - connect to the ble from A to B, and  again, verify that the paring is not triggered.
+  - Connect br/edr from Phone.
+  - execute `a2dp.connect` on A to connect a2dp.
+  - bt.clear all
+  - connect to the ble from A to B, execute `bt.security 2` on A, verify that the BLE security fail with "key miss".

+## bt_unpair test
+- use the "prj-br-ble-conns.conf" config file to build the shell demo and run.
+- create br connection, ble connection or both of them and pair.
+- execute `bt.clear all` on both side.
+- create br connection, ble connection or both of them gain, check the pairing is triggered again.
+- execute `bt.clear all` on both side.
+- power down and power up DUT.
+- create br connection, ble connection or both of them gain, check the pairing is triggered again.
+- execute `bt.clear all` on one side.
+- create br connection, ble connection or both of them gain, check the pairing is triggered again or the "key miss" error is printed.

+## swith role test
+- use the "prj-br-ble-conns.conf" config file to build the shell demo and run.
+- execute the follow shell cmds on the board B.
+  - bt.init
+  - bt.clear all
+  - bt.auth status
+  - a2dp.register_sink_ep 1
+  - bt.pscan on
+  - bt.iscan on
+  - bt.advertise on
+- execute the follow shell cmds on the board A.
+  - bt.init
+  - bt.clear all
+  - bt.auth status
+  - a2dp.register_source_ep 1
+- create br connection from board A to board B.
+- execute `br.get-role` on A to confirm the role is Central now.
+- execute `br.switch-role 1` on A, swith role as Peripheral.
+- execute `br.get-role` on A to confirm the role is Peripheral now.
+- execute `a2dp.connect` on A or B.
+- verify the pairing success, and the ble ltk is derived too here.
+- connect ble connection from A to B.
+- execute `bt.security 2` on A.
+- If the ble pairing triggered, it fails.
+Otherwise it success.

 ## Supported Boards
 - [EVKB-IMXRT1050](../../_boards/evkbimxrt1050/edgefast_bluetooth_examples/shell/example_board_readme.md)
 - [MIMXRT1170-EVKB](../../_boards/evkbmimxrt1170/edgefast_bluetooth_examples/shell/example_board_readme.md)